hiscocklab/ReactionDiffusion.jl/docs/src/tutorial/simulate.md

 # Simulate pattern formation in 1D

 Having now screened through parameter sets, we can now pick a single one and simulate the corresponding PDE.
+The simulation is performed on a 1D domain with reflective boundary conditions.

 We first select the parameter values from `turing_params`; here we choose the 1000th parameter set found.